The Benefits of Knitting and Fiber Arts for Mental Health

 5. A Healthy Distraction from Rumination

 When the mind gets stuck in loops of worry or negative thinking, knitting offers a constructive diversion.
-It’s engaging enough to redirect attention, but not so demanding that it adds stress.
-This “productive distraction” can interrupt cycles of rumination—a common feature in anxiety and depression—giving the brain a chance to reset.
+This is particularly helpful for those who struggle with insomnia or intrusive thoughts.
+It is engaging enough to redirect attention, but not so demanding that it adds new stress to your day.

 6. Creativity as Emotional Expression